krrud/krust-renderer/README.md

 ## Overview <a name="overview"></a>
 This project showcases a simple raytracer written in Rust.
 Though relatively naive, the renderer is capable of producing very appealing results in a reasonable timeframe.
 Importance sampling has been introduced to help converge more efficiently, and the BVH implementation allows for relatively quick scene traversals.
-The principled material allows for blending of different shading techniques to create varied and realistic surfaces with ease.
+GGX sampling is used for the specular response, and the principled material allows for blending of different shading techniques to create varied and realistic surfaces with ease.

 Future improvements currently in development:
 - Subdivision scheme (catclark and adaptive)